PARKINSON’S DISEASE & SSD BENEFITS

 They find the misfolded proteins in the cerebrospinal fluid of patients who have no symptoms of the disease.
 But if the proteins are found, those people later develop symptoms of Parkinson’s disease.
 The hope is that they will be able to use the proteins to develop a biomarker test.
 That way the test can find the disease early, before symptoms appear.
 Then, that person can get early treatment.

-If you have Parkinson’s disease and cannot work for at least 12 months from your diagnosis and won’t be returning to work because of the condition, you should apply for Social Security disability benefits.
+If you have Parkinson’s disease and cannot work for at least 12 months and won’t be returning to work because of the condition, you should apply for Social Security benefits.
 Additionally, you should hire an attorney to help you with your case.

 TREATMENTS FOR PARKINSON’S DISEASE